-ALL CLEAR: Severe threat exits Capital Area after a stormy morning
+Gradual clearing expected after stormy Wednesday

 Latest Weather Blog

 No more severe weather is anticipated around the Storm Station forecast area for the rest of the day.
-While a few spotty showers and storms may linger as well as standing water in some areas, we will begin to see clearing skies and much drier conditions tonight.
+While a few spotty showers and storms may linger as well as standing water in some areas, we will begin to see clearing skies and much drier conditions.

-The Wind Advisory does remain for southeastern Louisiana through the evening hours as winds behind the storm system could continue to gust up to 30 mph.
-This is the case even outside of showers.
+Tonight & Tomorrow: A few showers may wrap around the back side of our recent storm system and linger through about 10pm.
+Most areas are done with any significant rain though.
+Mostly cloudy skies will persist into tomorrow morning with low temperatures in the upper 50s.
+Clouds will quickly thin out through the morning hours on Thursday.
+Sunshine will help high temperatures to the upper 70s.
+The day will remain quite breezy with northwest winds of 15-25mph and occasional gusts over 30mph.

-Today & Tonight: Following the very busy morning, storms continue to move east as we welcome much drier air behind the system.
-The remainder of your Wednesday will be relatively quiet with breezy conditions prevailing.
-Skies will gradually begin to clear from west to east.
-A few spotty showers and storms may linger into the evening hours.
+Up Next: The rest of the workweek will be tranquil with mainly clear skies, lows in the mid 50s and highs in the upper 70s.
+Some high clouds will start to mix in over the weekend, but will not produce any rain.
+The mornings will start off seasonable in the mid 50s followed by warm afternoons in the low 80s.
+No rain is found in the forecast right on through the middle of next week.
+The warming trend will continue and highs could flirt with 90 degrees for the first time this year.

 Get the latest 7-day forecast and real time weather updates HERE.